 Routinator’s monitoring service provides comprehensive

-metrics in JSON format
+metrics in Prometheus format at the

-/api/v1/status endpoint.
-Here you can find an
+/metrics endpoint.
+Here you can

-overview of all metrics and their meaning.
+find an overview of all metrics and their meaning.

 The current serial number for data served to RTR clients.

 Publication metrics are provided for all trust anchors and for each RPKI repository.